nus-cs2113-AY2122S2/tp/docs/team/thedarie.md

 # Daryl - Project Portfolio Page

 ## Overview
-Sherpass is a desktop application for students to manage their academic schedules and also provide a platform for them to focus on their academic tasks.
+Sherpass is a command interface desktop application to help students manage their academic workloads by preparing them a timetable to plan their activities, as well as encouraging them to complete the activities with the use of the study session.

 - [Sherpass Github](https://github.com/AY2122S2-CS2113T-T09-1/tp)
 - [Sherpass User Guide](https://ay2122s2-cs2113t-t09-1.github.io/tp/UserGuide.html)